d9ha-cell/Recipes_Ratings_Analysis/README.md

 ## Assessment of Missingness:

 ## NMAR Analysis:
 The column within this dataframe that most likely is NMAR is The 'rating_average' column.
-This is due to the fact that it exists as the successor to the 'review' column which is most likely to be empty due to individuals that used the recipe to having no opinion or an indifferent one causing them to purposely not leave a review on the that specific recipe.
+This is due to the fact that it exists as the successor to the 'review' column which is most likely to be empty due to individuals that used the recipe to having no opinion or an indifferent one causing them to purposely not leave a review on that specific recipe.
 However in this case The Not Missing A Random Analysis will be done on the 'rating_average' column because it's more applicable to the overarching question.

 ## Missingness Dependency:
 In order to test whether the 'rating_average' column is not missing at random it will be tested with a permutation test agianst the columns 'minutes' and 'n_ingredients'